Financial Analytics Using Python and AI Tools

 This course has been thoroughly revised and updated for Spring 2025.

 A revolution in data analysis is underway.
-Analysts who downloaded data manually and used Excel for analysis must learn how to use Python API and data scrapers to download exploding volumes of data and use Numpy, Pandas Dataframes, and associated packages for analysis.
-This course teaches you how to analyze financial data using the Python API, scrapers, Pandas data frames, and related packages while leveraging cutting-edge AI tools such as ChatGPT as assistants.
+Analysts who downloaded data manually and used Excel for analysis must learn to use Python API and data scrapers to download exploding volumes of data and use Numpy, Pandas Dataframes, and associated packages for analysis.
+This course teaches how to analyze financial data using the Python API, scrapers, Pandas data frames, and related packages while leveraging cutting-edge AI tools such as ChatGPT as assistants.

 MBA ACCT-GB-3328 specializations